Lisa Thomas-Laury

 Lisa Thomas-Laury is a retired news presenter in Philadelphia, Pennsylvania, United States.
+From 1983 to 2003, she co-anchored the 5 p.m. newscast aired by WPVI-TV.

 Career

-Thomas-Laury started at WPVI-TV in Philadelphia on February 20, 1978, as noon co-anchor and reporter.
+Thomas-Laury started at WPVI-TV in Philadelphia on February 20, 1978, as noon co-anchor and reporter, beating out Oprah Winfrey for the position.
 In 1983, she was promoted to the 5 p.m. newscast, co-anchoring it until 2003 with now-retired news anchor Marc Howard.
 At the same time, she frequently substituted for Jim Gardner when he was unable to anchor the 6 and 11 p.m. newscasts.
 She also has done the monthly Fast Forward series, a show geared toward teenagers; it is currently hosted by Rick Williams.
 She has taken over the African-American-oriented, locally produced Visions program (now named New Visions) from Vernon Odom.

 Thomas-Laury is one of a few African American women to anchor in the Philadelphia market, a group that includes WPVI anchor Tamala Edwards, former WCAU anchor Renee Chenault-Fattah, KYW anchor Natasha Brown, and WTXF anchor Joyce Evans.